jhpyle/docassemble/_docs/installation.md

 cd ..
 {% endhighlight %}

-(Note that the standard [pacpl] was installed and then uninstalled; this ensures that [pacpl]'s dependencies exist on the system.)
+(Note that these instructions call for the standard [pacpl] to be installed and then uninstalled; this is a quick way of ensuring that [pacpl]'s dependencies exist on the system.)

 **docassemble** also depends on [Pandoc] version 1.17 or later.
 If your Linux distribution provides an earlier version, you can install